-California drivers know that keeping points off their license is an essential part of retaining driving privileges and keeping insurance rates down.
-Use this guide to learn more about how the points system works and what you can do to get points off your license.
+California drivers know that keeping points off their Department of Motor Vehicles (DMV) driving record is an essential part of retaining driving privileges and keeping insurance rates down.
+If you’re new to the California points system this guide will tell you how the points system works and what you can do to keep points off your license.

-If you get a ticket, it will be either an infraction or a misdemeanor.
-Basic California violations, like running a stop sign or speeding, are infractions.
-A misdemeanor is more serious, like driving while intoxicated or driving without a license.
+If you get a ticket for a moving violation, it will be either an infraction or a misdemeanor.
+Basic violations, like running a stop sign or speeding, are infractions.
+A misdemeanor is more serious.
+Drivers are given misdemeanors for offenses like driving while intoxicated or driving without a license.

 How California Drivers License Points Work